runtimeverification/rv-predict/docs/src/docs/quickstart.rst

 Running RV-Predict
 ------------------

-RV-Predict can be run both from the command line, as a drop-off replacement for the ``java`` command, and as an agent, to ease integration with IDEs and build management tools (e.g., Maven).
+RV-Predict can be run both from the command line, as a drop in replacement for the ``java`` command, and as an agent, to ease integration with IDEs and build management tools like Maven.

 Running RV-Predict on the command line